ga-wdi-boston/js/README.md

 invocations and sub-expressions that are interpreted and produce a value.
 Not all such combinations produce _sensible_ results.

-The simplest expression is a variable or literal followed by a semicolon.
+The simplest expression is a variable or literal.
 More complicated expressions are formed by combining simpler expressions using operators.